 Camp’s first solo album, released in 1963, showed that the singer was keeping pace with the changes he’d helped to introduce.
 Featuring versions of seven Dylan tunes, most of which had not previously been recorded, the album also included Camp’s own “Pride of Man,” later popularized by Quicksilver Messenger Service.

-Rounding up four neighbors, all old friends, he formed a band callled Skymonters.
-Jacub Ander (bass guitar) is a veteran of the Chad Mitchell Trio; Lewis Ross (keyboards) has backed up Hedge and Donna and met Camp when both were with Story Theatre; Rusdi Lane (drums) and Lewis Arquette 9congas) vboth were members of the Committee and have long histories in music.
+Rounding up four neighbors, all old friends, he formed a band called Skymonters.
+Jacob Ander (bass guitar) is a veteran of the Chad Mitchell Trio; Lewis Ross (keyboards) has backed up Hedge and Donna and met Camp when both were with Story Theatre; Rusdi Lane (drums), and Lewis Arquette (congas) both were members of the Committee and have long histories in music.

 “Now our five careers are melted into one,” says Camp.
-“Later on, if we go into television, we’l do it together.
+“Later on, if we go into television, we’ll do it together.
 Or if we want to do a theatrical experience, we’ll do that together.
-In other words, I’m not alone anymore.
+In other words, I’m not alone anymore.”

 “The Dalang,” the album’s final cut, is a case in point.
 The song was written, Camp explains, to describe Javanese shadow plays to an American audience.
-It incolrporates a Western rock chorus, but has its basis in the Javanese five-tone scale, whcih helps convey the feeling of the shadow plays.
+It incorporates a Western rock chorus but has its basis in the Javanese five-tone scale, whcih helps convey the feeling of the shadow plays.

-“We saw the plays when we were in Indonesia,”says Camp.
+“We saw the plays when we were in Indonesia,” says Camp.
 “Just amazing.
 They’re an ancient art form, a part of their [Javanese] religion.
-The stories are told with puppets which throw shadows on a large white screen.
-And the dialogue is in high Javanese, a very sophisticated language that not even many Indonesians understnad.
-The dalang is the person who manipulates the puppets, does all the voices and sings.
+The stories are told with puppets that throw shadows on a large white screen.
+And the dialogue is in high Javanese, a sophisticated language that not even many Indonesians understand.
+The dalang is the person who manipulates the puppets, does all the voices, and sings.
 He improvises and weaves everything into the story, which lasts nine hours.